U.S. Republicans pushing Iran bill despite veto threat

-WASHINGTON U.S. Senate Majority Leader Mitch McConnell said on Tuesday the Senate would begin debate next week on a bill that would require President Barack Obama to submit any final nuclear deal with Iran for Congress' approval.
+WASHINGTON U.S. Senate Majority Leader Mitch McConnell said on Tuesday the Senate would begin debate next week on a bill that would require President Barack Obama to submit any final nuclear deal with Iran for approval by Congress.

-McConnell, a Republican, told his weekly news conference that he intended to debate the bill in the Senate next week.
+McConnell, a Republican, told his weekly news conference that he intended to have the bill debated and potentially voted on in the Senate next week.
+His remarks set up a potential showdown with Democrats, who want to allow more time for negotiations with Iran.

 "We think the timing is important," McConnell said.
 "We think it will help prevent the administration from entering into a bad deal.
 But if they do, it will provide an opportunity for Congress to weigh in."